 In the table below, you'll see the approximate length of an office fit-out, based on the size of your office.

 During this process, you have to get a detailed design plan.
 Doing so will let you control the cost of any change done in construction.
-For example, the initial office design calls for the use of glass in meeting rooms, but no supplier can’t provide high-quality glass doors to you.
-Having a budget for these things, you can look for other materials that can substitute the items in your design that’s within the same price range.
-Also, fit-out times can be shortened if you or the designers/contractors have sufficient resources of building materials.
+For example, the initial office design calls for the use of glass in meeting rooms, but no supplier can't provide high-quality glass doors to you.
+Having a budget for these things, you can look for other materials that can substitute the items in your design that's within the same price range.
+Also, fit-out times can be shortened if you or the designers/contractors have sufficient resources for building materials.

 The building codes

 Some countries have strict regulations which may affect your building plans.
 Sometimes, it forces you to build in a certain way—following a standard design and using only the approved construction method.

 At some point, even minor issues result in longer delays.
 Delays consume so much of your precious time and money.

 To make sure that your project has a fast turnaround time, choose designers or builders who have experience in dealing with these building regulations.
 Business operations are at stake when delays caused by government codes get out of hand.